mollywoodnini/ga-z270x-ug/README.md

 ## Gaming

 I do love games.
 What little games that can run on Mac natively from Steam run very well.
 HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and lots more run at 60fps with settings maxed out.
 I can stream and not suffer from from performance loss.
 I did the first time around because my install was degraded due to constant fiddling.
 Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.

+## Back it up!

+The most important part once satisfied with the install.
+Set up TimeMachine so if something goes wrong, you can recover.
+This also means don't erase your USB drive.
+I keep mine stored away just in case.

 # Final notes